Can You Use Espresso for Drip Coffee?Posted by Bean & Bean on

 A significant difference between regular coffee and an espresso is the way the drink is actually made.

 Regular black coffee can be made via any brewing method, drip or pour-over.
 An immersion brewing method like a French Press can also be used.
+The range of options for brewing regular coffee is quite extensive.

-Difference in the grind size
+Difference in grind sizes

 The grounds of espresso beans must be finely ground.
 Regular coffee can be of varying grind sizes, from coarse to fine.
-However, if you’re craving a stronger cup, the finer the grounds the higher the caffeine content.
+However, if you’re craving a stronger cup, the finer the grounds, the higher the caffeine content.

 It’s also important to note that different brewing methods may require different coffee ground sizes.